NLnetLabs/rpki-doc/source/routinator/installation.rst

 Installation
 ============

+Routinator is built to be lean and is capable of running on minimalist hardware, such as the Raspberry Pi.
+At this time, the size of the global RPKI data set is about 300MB.
+Cryptographic validation of all certificates and ROAs takes Routinator less than 2 seconds on modest hardware.

+When choosing a system to run Routinator on, make sure you have 1GB of available RAM and 1GB of disk space.
+This will give you ample margin for the RPKI repositories to grow over time, as adoption increases.

 At this time there are no binary packages for Routinator yet, but getting started is really easy using either `Cargo
 <https://crates.io/crates/routinator>`_, `Docker